 About ½ teaspoon minced garlic equals one medium clove.

-Minced garlic is smaller in size when compared to chopped garlic.
-Because of this, minced garlic will impart a stronger flavor.
+Minced garlic is smaller in size than chopped garlic, so it imparts a stronger flavor.

 More Cooking Basics from my Kitchen